Shopify Sales Reports Explained for Better Understanding

 In this report, you’ll get a breakdown of how much each customer has ordered over a given period.

-Why it matters: This helps you identify your repeat customers and biggest spenders.
-You can then create loyalty programs or
+This report also helps you identify your repeat customers and biggest spenders.

 This report tells you which specific product variants (like color, size, or style) are selling the most.